wine-compholio/wine-staging/README.md

 Contributing
 ------------

-Please see CONTRIBUTING.md for more information about contributing to Wine Staging.
+For information on contributing to Wine-Staging, please see
+<https://wiki.winehq.org/Wine-Staging_Contributing>.
+Note that GitHub pull
+requests are strongly dispreferred, especially for patches.